How to interpret laboratory data:Introduction.

 error is a fairly uncommon occurrence; however, it can happen.

-Potential causes of laboratory error include technical error, improper calculation, inadequate specimen, incorrect sample timing, improper sample preservation, food substances affecting specimen, or medication interference with laboratory tests. - If laboratory error is suspected, the test should be repeated.
+Potential causes of laboratory error include technical error, improper calculation, inadequate specimen, incorrect sample timing, improper sample preservation, food substances affecting specimen, or medication interference with laboratory tests.

 - Remember: always treat the patient, not the laboratory value!